Drug for rare form of Lou Gehrig’s disease OK’d by FDA

 The FDA is requiring Biogen to continue studying the drug in a trial of people who carry the genetic mutation but do not yet have ALS symptoms.

+ALS patients hope the decision could lay the groundwork for more expedited approvals to fight the disease, which affects 16,000 to 32,000 people in the U.S. The FDA has long used accelerated approval to speed the availability of drugs for cancer and other deadly conditions.

 The drug, tofersen, is designed to block the genetic messengers that produce a toxic form of protein that is thought to drive the disease in about 2% of ALS patients.
 Cambridge, Massachusetts-based Biogen will sell it under the brand name Qalsody.
 Patients receive three initial spinal injections of the drug over a two-week period, followed by a monthly dose.
-The most common side effects associated with the drug were pain, fatigue and increased spinal fluid.
+The most common side effects linked to the drug were pain, fatigue and increased spinal fluid.

 Biogen’s 100-person study failed to show that the drug significantly slowed the disease compared with a dummy treatment.
 Patients were tracked for more than six months using a scale that measures the decline of basic movements, including writing, walking and climbing stairs.

-But those who received tofersen showed significant changes in levels of the toxic protein and a second neurological chemical that is considered a key indicator of the disease.
+But those who received tofersen showed significant changes in levels of the toxic protein and a second neurological chemical that is considered a key indicator of the disease’s progression.

 “The findings are reasonably likely to predict a clinical benefit in patients,” the FDA said in a statement announcing the approval.